rtic-rs/rtic/book/en/src/internals/targets.md

 ## Source Masking

+Without a `BASEPRI` register which allows for directly setting a priority ceiling in the Nested Vectored Interrupt Controller (NVIC), RTIC must instead rely on disabling (masking) interrupts.

-Since there is no hardware support for a priority ceiling, RTIC must instead rely on the Nested Vectored Interrupt Controller (NVIC) present in the core architecture.
-Consider Figure 1 below, showing two tasks A and B where A has higher priority but shares a resource with B.
+Consider Figure 1 below,
+showing two tasks A and B where A has higher priority but shares a resource with B.

 #### *Figure 1: Shared Resources and Source Masking*